 When we are exposed to these forces, we have the desire to control them.
 For this, we resort to all types of strategies.
 These are first rational strategies such as wearing a seatbelt, getting vaccins, or buying insurances.
 However, the range of these strategies is limited.
 We still cannot control the elements of nature, illnesses, and bad luck.

 Therefore, we look for strategies that go further.
 Any procedure that could potentially protect us from evil is welcome.
-People avoid putting important meetings on Fridays; they remember to look into the mirror if they had to come back to the house because they forgot something; and they avoid hotel rooms that end in “13”.
-Atheists are generally no exception to this rule.
-People believe that voodoo works, that they can cure cancer by magnets, or that the position of the stars determines our fate Superstitions.
-Since cancer is one of the main reasons of death in developed countries, and since there is no known cure, it attracts a particularly large number of appeals to the supernatural or the unproven.
-People try herbs, biblical diets, electro-homeopathy, or electromagnetic waves List of ineffective cancer treatments.
+People avoid putting important meetings on Fridays; they don’t walk under a ladder; and they avoid hotel rooms that end in “13”.
+People believe that voodoo works, that the position of the stars determines our fate, or that cancer can be cured by magnets.
+Cancer in particular it attracts a large number of appeals to the supernatural or the unproven, because it is one of the main reasons of death in developed countries, and there is no known cure.
+People try herbs, biblical diets, electro-homeopathy, or electromagnetic waves.
 Out of the very same motivation (the protection against the forces of nature), people ask priests to bless their marriages or houses, they consult the constellation of the stars to find the best day for a wedding, they resort to faith healing, and they pray to the gods or saints to prevent evil.
 There is no difference between the religious strategies and the superstitious ones: They are all attempts to influence nature in areas where scientific help is not available or judged to be too weak.

 The desire to influence in contextPeople have a desire to protect themselves against the caprices of nature.
 For this purpose, they often resort to the supernatural.

 What counts is not just the objective lack of control over one’s life, it is also the subjective impression of being helpless.
 People in poor countries are more likely to believe that their life is determined by fate instead of their own actions.
-In poor countries, 43% of people think that fate plays a larger role in their life than their decisions — as opposed to 26% in rich countries and 37% in transition countries (World Values Survey/5th Wave; Why are poor countries poor? / Activism).
+In poor countries, 43% of people think that fate plays a larger role in their life than their decisions — as opposed to 26% in rich countries and 37% in transition countries11.
 When people believe that fate plays a large role in their lives, they feel more need to appeal to the supernatural.
 Thus, they are more religious.

 This theory does not predict the religiosity of every single person.
 However, it correctly predicts the average religiosity in a society.
 More precisely, the theory goes: The safer an environment is (in terms of social security, health care, job security, insurances, and rule of law), the less religious the environment is.
 This theory is generally true: poor countries are generally more religious.
-Rich countries are typically less religious Religiosity.
-Countries with a stable social system, universal healthcare, mandatory insurance, and job security are typically atheist (see my essay on Why are poor countries poor? / Religion).
+Rich countries are typically less religious .
+Countries with a stable social system, universal healthcare, mandatory insurance, and job security are typically atheist.
 This leads to an interesting interplay between poverty and religiousness, which we discuss in various places in this book.

 In the turmoil of Napoleon’s invasion of Europe, the sciences and the spread of knowledge was neglected — and the church rose her head and faith experienced a revival.
 In the 30 years of peace that followed, science florished and prosperity spread — which has led to a decay of religion.